canarybit/cc-docs/docs/inspector.md

 ### 3. Already existing Confidential VMs - Custom

-Similar to the previous approach, the Confidential VM is instructed to perform the required steps to enable CC Inspector Remote Attestation.
+Similar to the previous approach, the Confidential VM is instructed to perform the required steps to enable Inspector Remote Attestation.

 ## Confidential Containers